junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1022a

-> by striking “scientifically valid” both places it appears and inserting “evidence-based”; and
+> by striking “scientifically valid” both places it appears and inserting “evidence-based”;

 | | |
 |---|---|